Global Profits: Causing Your Own Financial Crisis

 Quick Summary of Global Profits

-Pros: You don't have any fake customer testimonials purchased through Fiverr.
+The Good: You don't have any fake customer testimonials purchased through Fiverr.

-Cons: Everything about this system is fake or imaginary.
+The Bad: Everything about this system is fake or imaginary.
 You'll need to plunk down at least $400 to fund your trading account.

-Our Recommendation: Stay away from this 'gloom and doom' trading scam.
+The Bottom Line: Stay away from this 'gloom and doom' trading scam.

 Global Profits paints a rather dire picture of the U.S. and global economy.
 The sales video starts out by talking about Greece’s and China’s economic collapse, followed by the insane runaway debt of the U.K. and U.S.A.